Last updated: 16 March 2023

 6.3 Please note that if you do opt-out of or do not grant consent to receiving marketing related messages from us, we may still send you non-marketing messages, such as communications relating to the provision of our Service.

-6.4 Please rest assured that we do not sell your personal information to a third-party for commercial purposes.
+6.4 Please rest assured that we will not sell your personal information to a third-party for commercial purposes.

-7.1 Retention period: We will store the personal information we collect about you for no longer than necessary for the purposes set out in Annex 1 and Annex 2 and in accordance with our legal obligations and legitimate business interests.
+7.1 Retention period: We will store Customer Data n we collect about you for no longer than necessary for the purposes set out in Annex 1 and Annex 2 and in accordance with our legal obligations and legitimate business interests.

 7.2 Security: We implement appropriate and reasonable technical and organisational measures to protect your personal information against accidental or unlawful destruction, loss, change, or damage.
 All personal information we collect will be stored on our secure servers.
 We also limit access to your personal information to those employees and other staff who have a business need to have such access.
 We have put in place procedures to deal with any actual or suspected personal data breach.
 In the event of any such breach, we have systems in place to work with applicable regulators.
 In addition, in certain circumstances, we may notify you of breaches affecting your personal information where we are legally required to do so.